Mount Temple, County Westmeath: History

-The Magawley’s control in the area finally ceased following the infamous Cromwellian campaign throughout Ireland in 1652.
+The Magawley's control in the area finally ceased following the infamous Cromwellian campaign throughout Ireland in 1652.
 The last Magawley chief, Henry Magawley, his wife Margaret and mother Jane, were transplanted with many Caulry natives to Connacht in 1656.
 His family eventually resettled back to Kilcormac in County Offaly.
-Some Magawleys were fortunate to remain in the area, but many more Magawleys went on to join the Wild Geese into service of other European nations.
-One such descendant was Philip Magawley who served as Field Marshal in the Army of Emperor Charles IV and later was Governor of Prague in 1740.
+Some Magawleys were fortunate to remain in the area, but many more Magawleys went on to join the Wild Geese into the service of other European nations.
+One such descendant was Philip Magawley, who served as Field Marshal in the Army of Emperor Charles IV and later was Governor of Prague in 1740.
 Another was Philip Francis Magawley, 3rd Count Magawley-Cerati de Calry, who died in 1835.
 He was appointed a Papal Ambassador of Pope Pius VIII to Napoleon in 1814.
-He also served as Prime Minister to Empress Marie Louise, Duchess of Parma.
+He also served as prime minister to Empress Marie Louise, Duchess of Parma.
 Christopher Henry Magawley was a Governor of Riga and a Knight of the Russian Empire.

-Following the Cromwellian land confiscations, Robert Temple purchased much of the lands of the area in 1684 and established the Temples as the local gentry.
-His daughter, Elizabeth Temple famously rode her horse up the Norman motte and by doing so, the village became known as "Mount Temple".
+Following the Cromwellian land confiscations, Robert Temple purchased much of the lands of the area in 1684 and established the Temple family as the local gentry.
+His daughter, Elizabeth Temple, famously rode her horse up the Norman motte and by doing so, the village became known as "Mount Temple".
 Elizabeth Temple married Gustavus Handcock of Waterstown Estate, Glasson in 1725.
-Both are buried at St Mary’s Church, Athlone.
-Their descendants became the Lords and Ladies of Castlemaine, residing at Moydrum Castle, Baylin.
-The IRA militia burnt down their magnificent stately home in 1921.
+Both are buried at Saint Mary's Church, Athlone.
+Their descendants became the lords and ladies of Castlemaine, residing at Moydrum Castle, Baylin.
+The Irish Republican Army militia burnt down their magnificent stately home in 1921.
 This was a reprisal attack for the burning of a number of farmhouses in Coosan by British Crown forces earlier that day.